B-Matt/magento2-breviews/README.md

 This extension adds features to your Magento 2 store at product review page!
 With this extension you can see total score of reviews and review score summary.
 It removes nickname section in a add review form but extension takes customer name and put it instead (if guest send review it will put "Guest" instead of username).
+It supports full page caching because dynamic objects are not cacheable!

 ## Requirements